borisdivjak/sharp-ia/partnerships.md

 ### Linking adults with psychosis to secondary services in Lambeth

-SHARP provides connections within the community and helps bridge the gap between services and unmet need of those experiencing severe and enduring mental illness.
-One of the ways in which SHARP has been successful in addressing this need is through collaboration, co-production and the effective use of partnership work.
-We have successfully partnered with over 50 organisations including voluntary sector, businesses and learning institutions.
+SHARP provides connections within the community helping to bridge the gap between services and unmet needs of people experiencing severe and enduring psychosis.
+SHARP has a positive history of successful collaborations, partnerships and working in co-production with service users and the wider community.
+Based on service user feedback identifying areas of need, we have successfully partnered with over 50 organisations including voluntary sector, businesses and learning institutions.

 {% endcapture %}